subvisual/dora-the-tipset-explorer/README.md

 ## Example
 Example deployed at: [dora-the-tipset-explorer.fly.dev/](https://dora-the-tipset-explorer.fly.dev/)

-It comes with an **API Playground** for you to fool around, and see how you can make requests, if you end up deploying your own version.
+It comes with an **API Playground** for you to play around, and see how you can make requests, if you end up deploying your own version.
+It also features some signed in actions.

 <p align="center">
   <img alt="Dora Playground example, with a signed-in user" src="images/playground.png" />